Material : Pedagogy : Future

 Joanne is School Head of Department at Kingston School of Art, Kingston University, London.

 Kate Squires is an artist and researcher, living in London.
-She is an Associate Lecturer (Fine Art) at Bath School of Art where she is part of the Material: Pedagogy: Future research group in the Art Research Centre.
+She is a Lecturer in Fine Art at University of Westminster.
 She works as an associate artist and education consultant (Tate Learning, Whitstable Biennial, Backlit, The British Library.)
 She is working towards a PhD in Fine Art (practice based) at UCA, Canterbury.

 In 2019 she was Resident Artist in the Materials Cupboard, Tate Modern, in collaboration with Tate Learning.
 In 2015 she was Artist in Residence in Learning and was commissioned to develop an Open Studio at Tate Modern.
 Between 2009 and 2014 she founded and organised Centrum, Berlin, an artist project space in Berlin, Germany.
 She has worked in gallery education for over fifteen years both as an artist and curator.
 Roles have included Communities Curator and Head of Education and Public Programmes at Whitechapel Gallery and she was Head of Education at Camden Arts Centre between 2003-2008 and 2014-2017.